Anton Anton

 Anton Anton (born 22 December 1949) is a Romanian engineer and politician.
-A member of the Alliance of Liberals and Democrats (ALDE) and previously of the National Liberal Party (PNL), he served as Education Minister in the Călin Popescu-Tăriceanu cabinet in late 2008, and in 2018–2019 served in the Viorica Dăncilă cabinet as Energy Minister.
+A member of the Alliance of Liberals and Democrats (ALDE) and previously of the National Liberal Party (PNL), he served as minister of Education, Research and Youth in the Tăriceanu II Cabinet from October to December 2008, and from 2018 to 2019 served in the Dăncilă Cabinet as Minister of Energy.